-The Student Counselling Service remains available during the college closure in a form of phone call consultations.
+The Student Counselling Service remains available during the college closure in the form of online sessions via Microsoft Teams as well as phone call consultations.
 These can be scheduled by emailing firstname.lastname@example.org providing your phone number and a preferred time to receive a call from the student counsellor.

 Additionally, please find below some online resources and information sheets which you may find helpful.
 More resources will be added every week.